Febinmodavancheri/febinmodavancheri.github.io/projects/restaurant-erp-data-analysis/README.md

 * Transaction success rates
 * Average payment per order

-These metrics could be implemented in a BI tool such as Microsoft Power BI to create interactive dashboards that help restaurant managers monitor performance and make data-driven decisions.
+These metrics could be implemented in a BI tool such as **Microsoft Power BI** to create interactive dashboards that help restaurant managers monitor performance and make data-driven decisions.

+---

+## Future Work

+* Create an entity relationship diagram (ERD) of key tables
+* Map operational tables to fact and dimension tables
+* Design a conceptual star schema for analytical reporting
+* Develop sample SQL queries for business reporting (sales, product performance, customer activity)